SysCAD Marshal

 Before trying to connect to SysCAD by configuring SysCAD Marshal, it is worth completing two steps:

-1. Do you have an OPC Server installed and configured?
-This is the OPC Server that Marshal will ultimatly connect to.
-Perhaps create a few dummy OPC tags in the server of different types (including read/write) for testing in next step.
+1. Do you have an OPC DA Server installed and configured?
+This is the OPC Server that Marshal will ultimately connect to.
+Perhaps create a few dummy OPC tags in the server of different data types (including read/write) for testing in next step.

-If a 3rd party OPC Client can see and read/write to your OPC Server, then it is almost certain that SysCAD OPC Client (ie Marshal) will connect and communicate.
+If a 3rd party OPC Client can see and read/write to your OPC Server, then SysCAD OPC Client (i.e. Marshal) will connect and communicate.

 Getting Started with Marshal (as OPC Client)